ellisp/blog-source/_posts/2022-08-13-pacific-population-pyramids.md

 Because [PDH.Stat](https://stats.pacificdata.org/) is part of the bigger international community of .Stat implementers, we can leverage development at the OECD and elsewhere.
 For example, we have made sure that all the data in PDH.Stat is [accessible by RESTful API](https://docs.pacificdata.org/dotstat/api) in the SDMX format; and made PDH.Stat accessible by [plugins for Excel, Power BI, Stata, Python and of course R](https://docs.pacificdata.org/dotstat/plugins).

 For R, we use the `rsdmx` package which interacts with many of the official sites around the world providing data via SDMX.
-To get a dataset, you just need to know the provider ID for the Pacific Data Hub (which is `PDH`) and the code of the data flow. this can be found by clicking on the "Developer API" button in the browser when you've got a data set you want (in this case it is `DF_POP_PROJ`), or in the code below I've got a snippet that downloads them all and their names.
+The CRAN version of `rsdmx` is all you need.
+To get a dataset, you just need to know the provider ID for the Pacific Data Hub (which is `PDH`) and the code of the data flow.
+This can be found by clicking on the "Developer API" button in the browser when you've got a data set you want (in this case it is `DF_POP_PROJ`), or in this next code snippet you can download them all - codes and names:

-*Post continues below R code*
 {% highlight R lineanchors %}
 library(tidyverse)
 library(rsdmx)

+readSDMX(providerId = "PDH", resource = "dataflow") |>
+  as_tibble() |>
+  View()
+{% endhighlight %}

+Further inspection of the metadata, in browser or via the API, can reveal other things you need to know like data descriptions, units and what various codes stand for.

+Anyway, assuming we have loaded `tidyverse` and `rsdmx` and know the ID for the data set we want, we can now read the data itself with `readSDMX()` and the correct `flowRef`.
+This next chunk of code does this, and also some basic tidying up of the data to filter out various regional aggregates (for Polynesia, etc); make the age bracket descriptions more readable; and convert country ISO codes to their readable names thanks to the `ISOcodes` package.

+{% highlight R lineanchors %}
 library(scales)
 library(janitor)
 library(ISOcodes)